RocketSurgery/HyperText/README.md

 ##Config

+The configuration of the engine must be established before any of the engine's functionality can be used.
+This can be done by calling `TextEngine.config(configuration)`, with `configuration` being an object with the following properties:

-* variables - an object containing all the values referenced in your scene texts.
+* `variables` - an object containing all the values referenced in your scene texts.
 All referenced variables must be defined or unpredictable behavior will result.
-* baseUrl - the base url for your story files.
+* `baseUrl` - the base url for your story files.
+This is an optional attribute.
-* files - an array containing the urls for your story files.
+* `files` - an array containing the urls for your story files.
 The engine will load the files and parse the scenes.

+All properties are required unless specified otherwise.

 ##Syntax